byronpendason/byronpendason.github.io/young_penda.md

 "You will die just like your father Gimm," Penda declared, "Perhaps I will build my castle from *your* corpse!"

-Wāse roared in anger, and again he charged Penda.
-He gut checked Penda with his shoulder, sending him flying.
+Wāse roared in anger, and again he charged.
+He gut checked Penda with his shoulder, sending the young warrior flying.
 Wāse bellowed in pain from where his shoulder had made contact with Penda's chainmail.

 As soon as Penda landed, he jumped to his feet.
 "Is that all you got?"

 This time, Penda charged the ettin.
 Wāse swung his claws at Penda, but Penda ducked underneath the massive arm and jabbed his seax into Wāse's side.
-Slime-like blood oozed from the wound.

 "This isn't over!"
 Wāse shouted as he turned to flee.

 Penda wasn't going to allow the ettin to get away once again.
-He jumped onto the ettin's back and sank his seax into Wāse's neck.
+He jumped onto the ettin's back and sank his seax into Wāse's neck as more slime-like blood oozed from around the knife.

 Wāse desperately tried shaking the young warrior off his back as he tried to flee, but Penda held on tight.
 He lifted his blade and sunk it into Wāse's shoulder.